FM 108 Gold 'N Great

 WOLFMAN JAMES - Did ONE all-night show in early '80s.
 I wonder if the other Wolfman minded him using his name?

 CATHARINE JAY - Overnight announcer (a rare female disc jockey during the oldies period) before moving to CHAM Hamilton, Ont.

 PETE JAYCOCK - Evening host (6-10 p.m.) in the mid-80s before moving to mornings in late 1985.
 Did AM drive (6-10 a.m.) for about three months before moving to CKLH Hamilton, Ont.

 LEN JONES - Saturday morning host late '80s, early '90s

 DAVE JOURDAIN - Hosted folk show Saturday afternoons (4-6 p.m.) from 1983-87.
 Also co-hosted Ralf and Dave Show.
 Dave is a retired teacher.

-DON KEEL - Another DJ who appeared briefly.
+DON KEELE - Another DJ who appeared briefly.
 Owner of Don's Discs in Toronto.

 BARRY KING - Morning news announcer during early '80s.
 DECEASED: February, 2001.